andypowe11/Dash-Button-iMessage-Sender/README.md

 ## Install Scapy

 Scapy is a powerful interactive packet manipulation program - http://www.secdev.org/projects/scapy/ - but we're going to use its Python library to monitor the network.
-I needed help with the install because the standard way of doing it didn't work for me on my iMac.
+I needed help with the install (thanks to @guedou on Twitter) because the standard way of doing it didn't work for me on my iMac.
-To install it, clone the scapy-bpf repository from GitHub - https://github.com/guedou/scapy-bpf - and install from there.
+To install it, I cloned the scapy-bpf repository from GitHub - https://github.com/guedou/scapy-bpf - and installed from there.
 I think the command was:

     sudo setup.py install

-## Find the button's  MAC address
+## Find the Dash button's MAC address

 Run the finddash.py script: